DMS-Development/membership-management/README.md

 # Membership Management System for Nonprofit Organizations

 ## Description
 This application is a full-stack solution designed to streamline membership management for nonprofit organizations.
 It provides a modern, user-friendly interface for both members and organization owners.
-Key features include account creation, membership info management, Stripe integration for payments, automated billing, email campaigns, and a community calendar.
+Key features include account creation, membership info management, Stripe integration for payments, automated billing, email campaigns, and a community calendar.<br>
+***Live demo coming soon!***

 ## Key Features
 - **Member Account Creation and Management**